MaterializeInc/materialize/doc/user/content/sql/create-sink.md

   uniquely maps to a single collection.

 Materialize uses a simplified version of the Debezium [transaction metadata](https://debezium.io/documentation/reference/connectors/postgresql.html#postgresql-transaction-metadata) protocol to send this information.
-The generated [diff envelope](#debezium-envelope-details) schema used for data messages is decorated with a `transaction` field which has the following schema.
+The generated [diff envelope](#debezium-envelope-details) schema used for data messages is decorated with a `transaction` field which has the following schema:

 ```
 {